Aims and Principles

 - The Nomination Period starts from early September and ends on the last day of November each year.

-- Each year in September, the Chairman of the respective Selection Committee will send invitations to the nominators inviting nominations for the next year’s Prize.
+- Each year in September, the Chair of the respective Selection Committee will send invitations to the nominators inviting nominations for the next year’s Prize.
 Valid nominations received on or before the deadline of 30 November will be sent to the respective Selection Committees for deliberation.

 - The Selection Committee for each Prize shall consider all candidates who have been validly nominated and all discussions shall be kept strictly confidential.
 If the nominee has already received any major award, the nominator should provide justification for the Selection Committee's consideration.